Estimate To Complete Formulas Explained

 ETC = 37500 units of money

 It simply means that the project team will will require 37500 units of money to build 45 remaining tables.

 Scenario IV / No Formula

 The project team determines, after analyzing project’s past performance, that their original estimates were not good.
 The team believes that the cost of remaining work should be re-estimated i.e. ETC should be determined afresh.
 A fresh ETC can by found by estimating the cost of remaining (unfinished) work in the Work Breakdown Structure (WBS).
-You can re-estimate the cost of remaining work components at the bottom of WBS and then total then total them Upwards in the WBS to determine a fresh ETC. There is no ETC formula for this scenario.
+You can re-estimate the cost of remaining work components (work packages and activities) and then total then total them Upwards in the WBS to determine a fresh ETC. There is no ETC formula for this scenario.

-I have compiled a PMP Formulas Pocket Guide that is based on the PMBOK Guide 5th Edition.
-You can download the Pocket Guide for free.
-It is the most comprehensive guide to all the PMP Exam formulas.
+I have also compiled a PMP Formulas Pocket Guide.
+You can download it free for exam prep.
+It is the most comprehensive pocket guide that is based on the PMBOK Guide 5th Edition.
 If you are looking for more, you can also buy detailed PMP Exam Formula Study Guide by Cornelius Fichtner.
-It contains explanations of all the formulas along with examples and 105 PMP practice questions.
+It contains explanations of all the formulas along with examples & 105 PMP practice questions.